 - Plan your adventures – if you dive three times a day (two morning, one afternoon) with your family, what will your “alone” time be – a meal with your spouse, a side trip to Rincon, exploration of the lighthouses (exterior only), and what will you do your last day on the island – understanding that laying out by the pool is completely acceptable.

-Challenges with travel to Bonaire
+Challenges with Travel to Bonaire

 The biggest challenge traveling to Bonaire from the US will be your connecting city.
 Most flights arrive from either Houston or Atlanta.
 Many northern US flights won’t arrive in time for the Bonaire daily departure in Atlanta, so plan to stay overnight at an airport hotel – the Atlanta Airport Marriott Gateway is easily accessible via tram.